nnhsse202223/scheduling-app/README.md

   - There is a ClassArray, which lists all the sections of the class, and other random, valid information gets put into the Classes.
     - So, for every Class in the ClassArray, they randomly assign a classPeriod, a Teacher, and a Room.
 If there are conflicts, like same classPeriod, or teacher or room is not available that period, it will choose a different classPeriod, or Teacher, or Room.
   - After all the classArray gets data added to it (which is the optimized way to gather data), the way we organize and collect data is via the teacherArray.
 This is due to the fact that the teacherArray is formatted better for the output.
 So once the class gets assigned a teacher, the same teacher in the teacher array gets info added to it.
-  Of couurse, we have a fitness function that rates how good our schedule is, but it currently outputs 100% for everything.
+  - Of course, we have a fitness function that rates how good our schedule is, but it currently outputs 100% for everything.
-  There is also mutator methods, which constitutes our genetic algorithm piece, but it is currently out of commision.
+  - There is also mutator methods, which constitutes our genetic algorithm piece, but it is currently out of commision.

 **The info that gets added is this format:**
   - There is two arrays in the Teacher.js "object" class, one of which holds classes, and the other, rooms.